About the MFA Program

-Good interaction with scholars of literature
+Interaction with scholars of literature

 Students in the MFA program work harmoniously and productively with students and faculty in the English Department’s doctoral program.
 The English Department’s Graduate Reading Series, which takes place during the spring semester, features the work of one MFA student and one Ph.D. student.
 The English Department’s faculty welcomes MFA students into their literature classes.

-A Chance to edit Nashville Review
+Opportunity to edit Nashville Review

 The inaugural issue of Nashville Review, a literary journal edited by students in the MFA program, appeared in Spring 2010.
 The online journal pays contributors to publish fiction and nonfiction, poetry and comics, music (lyrics and tunes) and paintings, drawings, and photography as cover art.
 The Review also publishes interviews with established writers, artists, and musicians, along with essays, reviews, and translations.